isacvale/weather-calendar/README.md

 - [+] FIREFOX - Colors in dialog take three rows.
 - [+] FIREFOX - Date/time widget doesn't work on Firefox(!).
 - [+] EDGE - Ordering of reminders is not working (B and C).
 It does on random messages.
 Couldn't reproduce.
+- [+] ALL - Weather API returns errors when no data is found, that should be catched.

  - No specific bugs in Chrome, Chrome for Android, and Opera.